dissanayakeG/PHP_AND_JS/CoreJavaScript.md

 # JS in nutshell
 ## Fundamentals

-- In 1995, JavaScript was developed by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), a Netscape developer.
+- In 1995, JavaScript was developed by Brendan Eich, a Netscape developer.
 Initially named Mocha, it was later renamed to LiveScript.
 - Three main parts in JS - **ECMAScript | DOM | BOM**

 ### Variables
 - Variables cannot start with digit,special characters
 - camelCase by convention
 - Dynamically typed (don't need to explicitly specify the variable's type)
-- _Ex_ for static-typed languages -- Java/ C#.
+- Examples for static-typed languages : Java/ C#.
 - Accessing undeclared variables gives a ReferenceError
 - Declaring and initializing a const must be done in a single statement since const variables holds a value that doesn't change
-- Has 2 data types, **Primitive, complex**
+- Has 2 data types, **Primitive, complex** **Primitive**
-- Primitive
     - undefined --> **console.log(typeof undeclaredVar); // undefined**
     - null --> **console.log(null == undefined); // true**
     - NaN --> stands for Not a Number.
 It is a special numeric value that indicates an invalid number, **console.log('a'/2); // NaN**;